-- The Company is involved in a number of legal proceedings, both as plaintiff and defendant, as well as regulatory inquiries and investigations.
+• The Company is involved in a number of legal proceedings, both as plaintiff and defendant, as well as regulatory inquiries and investigations.
 Management cannot predict the outcomes of these proceedings and other contingencies with certainty.
 In addition, it is not possible to predict whether additional suits will be filed or whether additional inquiries or investigations will be commenced.
 The outcome of some of these proceedings and other contingencies could require the Company to take or refrain from taking actions which could have a material adverse effect on its business, financial position or cash flows or could require the Company to pay (or fail to receive) substantial amounts of money.
 Additionally, prosecuting and defending these lawsuits and proceedings has caused the Company to incur significant expenses.
-See Note 16. - ACA FG has experienced and likely will continue to experience substantial tax losses in the conduct of its business.
+See Note 16.

+• ACA FG has experienced and likely will continue to experience substantial tax losses in the conduct of its business.

 Section 382 of the Internal Revenue Code ("Section 382") contains rules that limit the ability of a corporation that experiences an "ownership change" to utilize its net operating loss carryforwards ("NOLs") and certain built-in losses recognized in periods following the ownership change.
 An ownership change is generally any change in ownership of more than 50 percentage points of a corporation's stock over a rolling 3-year period.
 Accordingly, the aggregate ownership change ("Aggregate Ownership Change") at any particular date represents the summation of the amount of ownership change resulting from all transactions in a corporation's stock occurring during the three year period ended on such date.
-These rules generally operate by focusing on ownership changes among shareholders owning directly or indirectly 5% or more of the stock of a corporation or any change in ownership arising from a new issuance of stock by the corporation.
+These rules generally operate by focusing on ownership change in ownership arising from a new issuance of stock by the corporation.
 For purposes of the aforementioned test, ACA FG's surplus notes are considered stock and ACA FG's surplus note holders are considered shareholders.